shivamjj65/shivamjj65/README.md

 ## Hi, I am Shivam Ilasariya
-I am a I.T Graduate interested in Software and Web Development & I also enjoy working in C, C# and Web Development frameworks & tools.
+I am a I.T Undergraduate interested in Software and Web Development & I also enjoy working in C, C# and Web Development frameworks & tools.

 - Pursued B.E from Rajiv Gandhi Institute Of Technology, Mumbai.
 - Looking for opportunities to join as an intern/full time candidate for projects.